GulfStream G280 Mid-Size Business Jet, United States of America

 The aircraft is fitted with engine nacelles, fire suppression systems and thrust reverser.
 It is also equipped with one auxiliary power unit (APU) which can generate pneumatic and electric power on the ground or in flight.

-Performance of the GulfStream G280 mid-size business jet
+Performance of the business jet

 The G280 can fly with a maximum speed of 900km/h.
 Its cruise speed is 850km/h.
 The range and service ceiling of the aircraft are 6,297km and 13,716m respectively.
 The take-off distance is 1,512m.
+The jet weighs around 10,954kg and its maximum take-off weight is 17,963kg.